 A Nepalese man is searching for valuable things in the Bagmati river

 3. Hot water –

-A large volume of hot water released from many industries cause serious thermal pollution.
+A large volume of hot water released from many industries causes serious thermal pollution.

 4. Poison –

-Acids, alkaline, lead, copper, cyanides are the poisonous substances which are released from various sources.
-These reduce oxygen-transporting capacity of blood in human.
+Acids, alkaline, lead, copper, cyanides are poisonous substances that are released from various sources.
+These reduce the oxygen-transporting capacity of blood in humans.

 photo by worldhunger.org